-...for purchasing a Katadyn PowerSurvivor 40E watermaker.
-It was built to rigorous specifications and designed to produce potable freshwater from clean seawater using minimal power.
-It is simple to install and operate and, with reasonable care and maintenance, can be expected to provide years of useful service.
+...for purchasing a Katadyn PowerSurvivor 80E watermaker.
+It was built to rigorous specifications, and designed to produce potable freshwater from clean seawater using minimal power.
+It is simple to install and operate and, with reasonable care and maintenance, will provide years of useful service.